Impaler343/ShaastraCTF2024/README.md

 ## Q13
 Name: Event<br />

-Logic: The image canot be opened so use a hex editor to open it.
+Logic: The image cannot be opened so use a hex editor to open it.
 In the character area, the first part of the flag is given at the end.
 Compare the magic bytes in the hexadecimal area with that of a jpg and correct it.
 Now the image can be opened directly and the 2nd part is displayed.
 The third part can be found by running an executable file by typing the event name, i.e "CTF" (case insensitive).
 <br />
 Difficulty: 6<br />
 Clue: No Clue<br />